sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 ### A form field is missing

 Check the correct surface: `create`, `edit`, or `show`.
-Protected, encrypted, generated timestamp, read-only, and primary-key fields are not writable by default.
+Protected, encrypted, generated timestamp, and read-only fields are not writable by default.
+Primary keys remain hidden when they are auto-incrementing, have a model default, or use a configured helper default; otherwise a required primary key is available on the create surface.

 ### A save is rejected